Definition of “CONTAINMENT”

 Definition of “ASEPTIC PROCESS” and the distinction (advantages and disadvantages) from final sterilisation (terminal)

 Less attention is paid when preparing the components in processes that involve terminal sterilisation and handling the components is simplified, however, the product must have characteristics of resistance to thermal stress.
 Moreover, this type of production normally occurs in batches and therefore, in a non-continuous manner, thereby requiring accumulation and process phases and spaces.
+In the aseptic processes (the second), the preparation, product and handling are very critical phases, which require ad hoc procedures, special and validated instruments and equipment.
+The first target is “respect” for the product, maintaining it at optimal temperatures and avoiding any type of contamination from external agents.

 Available aseptic process technologies (Clean-room, RABS and Isolator) and comparative analysis